Charbel Hayek: Career

 Hayek worked under Chef Josiah Citrin at the two-Michelin-starred restaurant, Mélisse in Los Angeles, for nearly three years.

 In 2021 and at the age of 24, he won the Season 5 of the Arabic version of Top Chef.

-After winning his season of the Arabic-edition edition of the cooking series, Hayek was chosen to compete in Top Chef: World All-Stars, making him the youngest and least experienced chef among the contestants.
+After winning his season of the Arabic-language edition of the cooking series, Hayek was chosen to compete in Top Chef: World All-Stars, making him the youngest and least experienced chef among the contestants.
 However, he won the season's first Elimination Challenge.
 Although he was eventually eliminated, he had few setbacks throughout the competition.

 He later relocated to Florida to work as a private chef, eventually making his way back to LA.

 Hayek opened his first restaurant, Ladyhawk, a name inspired by his mother.

 His second restaurant in Los Angeles, Laya, combines farmers market ingredients with California, Lebanese, and other Levantine flavors.
 In 2025, a branch of Laya Restaurant was opened in San Diego’s Gaslamp Quarter.

 In 2025, Hayek opened BarVera on Bedford Street in Stamford, Connecticut.